Politics of Wales: Conservative Party

 The Welsh Conservative Party has historically been the second political party of Wales, having obtained the second largest share of the vote in Wales in a majority of UK general elections since 1885.
 In four general elections (1906, 1997, 2001 and 2024) no Conservative MPs were returned to Westminster, while on only two occasions in the 20th century (1979 and 1983) have more than a quarter of Welsh constituencies been represented by Conservatives.
 However, in the 2009 European Parliament elections the Conservatives polled higher than the Labour party in Wales.

 Plaid Cymru

 Plaid Cymru is the principal Welsh nationalist political party in Wales.
 The Party was formed in 1925, but did not contest a majority of Welsh seats in any UK general election until 1959.
 In 1966 the first Plaid Cymru MP was returned to Parliament.
-Plaid Cymru's share of the vote since has averaged 10%, with the highest share ever - 14.3% - gained in the 2001 general election.
+Plaid Cymru's share of the vote since has averaged 10%, with the highest share ever - 14.8% - gained in the 2024 general election.
 Plaid Cymru is strongest in rural Welsh-speaking areas of north and west Wales.
+In the 2026 Senedd election, Plaid Cymru achieved the best result in its history, winning 43 seats with 35.4% of the vote.
+The party subsequently formed a minority government.